OpenNefia/Planning/Text/0001-dialog-system.md

 ## Languages

-There are three languages that can be as part of this system: YAML, Lua and optionally C#.
+There are three languages that can used as part of this system: YAML, Lua and optionally C#.
 Why not remove the C# requirement, in order to let modders script dialog logic without a compiler?

 - It fragments the modding system across the Lua and C# boundary.
+Ideally, new game logic should be defined solely in terms of C# to begin with, from which components useable from YAML and Lua contexts can be created.
 - Modders wanting to reuse dialog components may have to reimplement things in C# if they are defined solely in Lua.
 - C#'s type system improves the robustness of the final code.
-- C# is necessary to interface with YAML at a certain level, so letting modders use it is better for ergonomics.
+- C# is necessary to interface with YAML at a certain level.
 It's also possible to have external mods that provide new dialog system types so that modders can reuse them without needing to compile anything.

 Using Lua for the locale environment was intended as a compromise to allow for string manipulation and common dialog functions.
-As with later versions of C++, the way Lua is used is intended to be a small subset that looks more like a data declaration language than for actual scripting.
+Lua usage in OpenNefia is intended to be limited to a small subset intended for data declaration, rather than scripting.

 The convention proposed here is that Lua functions should only be used for purposes of string interpolation, and everything else should be handled by dialog callbacks in C#.
 There is ultimately nothing stopping modders from breaking those conventions, but this implementation leaves enough flexibility so that vanilla's dialog can be ported over in full.